ramiibm/UM02-Deposit/Project/README.md

 ## Interactive Visualization
 ![][image-3]

-This line chart, designed in d3js, shows the mean of points per game, season by season, of nine iconic NBA players.
+This line chart, designed in d3js, shows the mean of points per game, by the number of seasons in the league, of nine iconic NBA players.
 The data comes from a Kaggle dataset, based on basketball-reference.com data.
 ### An interactive visualization
 The interactivity resides in the various ways set up to ease the visualisation of the lines.
 * First of all, it’s possible for the user to display and hide lines by clicking on the players’ name in the legend.